JLSteenwyk/ClipKIT/docs/advanced/index.rst

 This section describes the trimming modes implemented in ClipKIT.
 If you are unsure which is appropriate for you, **we recommend using the default smart-gap trimming mode**.

-ClipKIT can be run with ten different modes, which are specified with the -m/--mode argument.
+ClipKIT can be run with eleven different modes, which are specified with the -m/--mode argument.
 *Default: 'smart-gap'*

 * smart-gap: dynamic determination of gaps threshold
+* entropy: trim sites above a normalized Shannon entropy threshold (default: 0.8)
 * gappy: trim all sites that are above a threshold of gappyness (default: 0.9)
 * kpic: keep only parsimony informative and constant sites
 * kpic-smart-gap: a combination of kpic- and smart-gap-based trimming